GemmyOrvayne/gemmyorvayne.github.io/_posts/2019-01-07-Evil-vs-Pure-Good.md

 ---
 #### Evil Gnomes to the left, Cuddly Teddybears to the right, please!

 This chart demonstrates the essential differences between vile, scheming gnomes and wonderful, morally-perfect teddybears.
 Behind every corpse is a gnome, and the teddies just want to make barbeque, benefit the world with ethical Science, and give each other spa treatments.
-Now you know the differences, so be safe out there, wastelanders.
+Now, before you say anything, the particular model of Teddy in the first photo is called Teddy Fear, who obviously fell in with the wrong crowd.
+He's just a little confused, and needs guidance, and love.
+Anyway, now you know the differences, so be safe out there, wastelanders.